Bihar Museum: Regional gallery

 The gallery has curated exhibitions of Crafts, folk culture and traditions of Bihar.

 Historical Art

 The gallery’s main attraction is the Didarganj Yakshi.

-Bihari Diaspora gallery

-The Bihari Diaspora Gallery explores the contribution of Bihari people in making indelible imprints in the history and culture of other lands where they settled.
-The gallery provides the historic context of how Biharis were relocated to countries like Mauritius, Bangladesh and beyond.
-Some were recruited as labourers in the early days of the East India Company and others explored foreign lands on their own initiative.
-Activate an interactive map to learn about the origins of Bihari culture, trade routes and how the population has relocated in foreign lands.
-Aside of the past movements, also discover recent stories of the people of Bihar, their accomplishments and their involvements, to understand the influence Bihar has had around the world.
-Battling extremely adverse conditions, many common Biharis along with Bihari greats have impacted the destiny of history, culture and society of India.

 Visible storage gallery

 Apart from the galleries, there is publication and education section, sales counter, cafeteria etc. There is a restaurant for authentic Bihari cuisine, named as The Potbelly inside Bihar Museum.

 Heritage tunnel to Patna Museum

 In January 2023, Government of Bihar appointed Delhi Metro Railway Corporation Ltd as consultant for the construction of a 1.4-km-long proposed subway (heritage tunnel) between Bihar Museum and Patna Museum.
+In August 2023, cabinet of Bihar Government approved the construction of heritage tunnel at the revised cost of ₹ 542 crore.

 Accolades

 Bihar Museum's branding and wayfinding signage consultants Lopez Design Pvt.
 Ltd received multiple awards for their design for the museum's brand identity, including the iF Design Award, German Design Award and the Kyoorius Inbook Award 2016 in the Writing for Design category for its booklet I am Bihar Museum.

 In December 2019, the museum received the GRIHA Award along with a five-star rating.
 GRIHA stands for Green Rating for Integrated Habitat Assessment.